avinashkz/DS_language_analysis/README.md

 * As a part of our survey, we will ensure individual identity will be protected as per UBC and FIPP research guidelines

+## How to Run the Data Analysis Pipeline

+make all: To run the complete pipeline.

+make clean: To delete the raw data.

+make remove: To delete all the plots, rendered documents and data.

 ## Authors: